Deploying JMX Bridge

 The orange bar on the JMX Bridge tile indicates that the product requires configuration.

 (vSphere and Amazon Web Services Only) Select an Availability Zone under Place singleton jobs in.
-Ops Manager runs Metrics jobs with a single instance in this Availability Zone.
+This Availability Zone is where Ops Manager runs Metrics jobs that only have a single instance.

 Select a Network from the drop down menu.